Tom-England/ENGIEApp/README.md

 pressed, the user input details will be saved into the relevant text fields in the corresponding PDF document.
 The Syncfusion.Xamarin.PDF library and ISave.cs file are used to fill in the PDF document.
-An email is then sent to the destination email, that is set in the admin area.
+An email is then sent to the destination email, which is stored in the database.

 ## Admin Features

 ### Logging in as admin
-An admin account for testing has been set up for use with the username admin and the password admin.
-Access to the admin login can be reached from the Login page by pressing the admin icon in the top right corner of the screen.
+An admin account for testing has been set up for use with the username "admin" and the password "admin".
+Access to the admin login can be reached from the Login page by pressing the admin icon (black silhouette in the top right corner of the screen).

 ### Generating QR codes
-To generate a QR code the admin must have set a destination email address for the code to be sent to.
+To generate a QR code, the admin must have set a destination email address for the code to be sent to.
 This can be done on the admin options page.

 # Testing
 ### Overview